dustinpfister/blog_posts/_posts/threejs-mesh.md

 ## 2 - Basic example of using a mesh

-A Basic example of using a mesh would involve creating an instance of a Mesh with the THREE.Mesh constructor, passing it the geometry that you want to use.
-Be default the basic material will be used with a random color, if you want to use something else for a [material](/2018/04/30/threejs-materials/) then you will want to pass that to the Mesh Constructor as the second argument.
+A Basic example of using a mesh would involve creating an instance of a Mesh with the THREE.Mesh constructor, passing it the geometry that I want to use.
+Be default the basic material will be used with a random color, so if I want to use something else for a [material](/2018/04/30/threejs-materials/) then you I want to pass that to the Mesh Constructor as the second argument.
+The result can then be saved to a variable, or just directly added to the scene as there are ways of still getting a reference to the mesh by way of the children property of the scene object.

 ```js
 (function () {